raspberrypilearning/parent-detector/worksheet.md

 Before booting your Raspberry Pi, connect the PIR module to the Raspberry Pi.

 Using three female-to-female jumper cables, you'll need to connect each of the PIR sensor's connectors to the appropriate pins on the Raspberry Pi.
+Don't rely on the diagram, for which pin is which though; check the labels on the PIR.

 1. Connect the one labelled `VCC` on the PIR sensor to the 5V pin on the Raspberry Pi.
 This provide power to the PIR sensor.
 1. Connect the one labelled `GND` to a ground pin on the Raspberry Pi.
 This completes the circuit.